 Food is being provided to the school and people in need.

-Cash crops are being sold at the local market leading to a self-sustainable farm.
+Cash crops are being sold at the local market leading to a sustainable farm.

 The Yogo community based organization (YCBO), gained international recognition of its farm program through the United Nations and hosted World Food Day at the farm.

 A primary school has now been completed!
 In 2008, the school opened with 30 children attending nursery school.
 The school has continued to grow by one class per year and currently includes classes up to Grade 8 (pre-kindergarten, kindergarten, included).
-All the children receive two meals a day and safe drinking water.
+All the children receive two meals a day from the YFT farmand safe drinking water.